dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 ## General Usage and an Example

-This is what we had in mind, when designing
+This is what we had in mind, when designing:

 1. Adding configuration and secrets to sources and resources should be no-effort.
 2. You can reconfigure the pipeline for production after it is deployed.
 Deployed and local code should be identical.
-3. You can always pass configuration values explicitly and override any default behavior (ie. naming of the configuration keys)
+3. You can always pass configuration values explicitly and override any default behavior (ie. naming of the configuration keys).

-Source below reads selected tabs from Google Sheets and demonstrates a few options you have to pass config and secret values:
+The source below reads selected tabs from Google Sheets and demonstrates a few options you have to pass config and secret values:

 ```python
 import dlt